JRat-data/J---Compiler/README.md

 # J---Compiler
 J-- compiler added to over the course of a semester

 In the submitted folder of each project is a .tar file.
-These are the final versions sumbited for each project.
+These are the final versions submited for each project.
 The tests in the submitted folder were used to check the correctness of each project.

 The report#.txt file in each submitted folder states the files I edited, progress I made, and issues I ran into, etc.